PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

   </body>
 </html>
 ```
-Before we continue, take some time in order to understand what's going on in this page.
+Before we continue, let's take some time in order to understand what's going on in this page.
 The **fieldChangeHandler** function is triggered by the browser whenever a field is changed.
 We'll be updating it later.
 > Note: The form fields are hard-coded.
 Although not covered in this tutorial, it’s also possible to dynamically generate the form based on the field data.
-The column Object col has properties that describe its type, length, title, precision, whether it has a choose or a search drop-down and so on (See API for full specification).
+The column Object col has properties that describe its type, length, title, precision, whether it has a choose or a search drop-down and so on (See SDK for full specification).

 <a name="Installing_Priority_into_your_page"></a>
 ### Installing Priority into your page